 Get Involved & Stay Informed

 The Board is committed to partnering with our external stakeholders throughout the project to gain critical input to ensure the new system addresses their needs.
-Keep an eye on our upcoming webinars page for upcoming OnBoard Project webinar announcements.
+Keep an eye on our upcoming webinars page for upcoming OnBoard webinar announcements.
 Your thoughts, concerns, and ideas are always welcome and appreciated.
-You can reach the OnBoard Project Team at OnBoard@wcb.ny.gov.
+Have a question?
+Visit the OnBoard Support and System Requirements page.

 The Board will also be sharing regular updates as we make progress on this important project.
 To stay informed on OnBoard, please watch this page and subscribe for email updates.